mikeoleary/azure-aks-bigip/README.md

 ![Demo App](/images/demoapp.png)

 Finally, don't forget to delete your resources!
 Again - you'll need to type "yes" when prompted.
+Let's ensure we delete the resources from the "apps" directory and then from the "infra" directory.

+    cd ../apps
     terraform destroy

+And now back to the /infra directory and destroy those resources too.

-    cd ../apps
+    cd ../infra
     terraform destroy

 Once in a while, Azure will destroy these resources without considering dependencies, and you'll see an error when you delete your resources.
 If this happens, just destroy again with the command above, or just delete the Azure Resource Group via the Azure portal.